10 Tips for Seniors with Trouble Sleeping

 6. Be Careful with Alcohol Consumption

 Many people use a nightcap to help them feel relaxed and ready for bed.
 Since alcohol depresses the nervous system, this is a remedy that has been used for decades.
 But while alcohol does make most people feel sleepy at first, it can actually increase your risk of insomnia.
-The effects of alcohol wear off after a few hours and could result in waking throughout the night.
+The effects of alcohol also wear off after a few hours and could result in waking throughout the night.
 Additionally, alcohol can lead to common sleep-breathing problems like snoring.

 7. Improve Your Sleep Space

 Similar to making your bed all about sleep, taking the time to make your bedroom more comfortable can help to make bedtime easier as well.
-Try removing your television, telephone and any other smart devices from the room.
+Start by removing distractions like your TV, telephone and any other smart devices from the room.
 Next, reinforce that this is a place for rest by creating an environment that is quiet, comfortable, free from clutter and relatively dark.
 Additionally, investing in high-quality bedding is a simple way to make your bed more appealing and comfy, ideal for a good night of rest.
 The best beds for seniors will reduce trouble sleeping and provide a better overall living environment.

 8. Limit Naps